 Q3 2024:

 Not going to lie, the project is struggling to survive right now.
-As previously mentioned, both of our financial supports are going through a dry period with work in the entertainment industry, so this quarter focused heavily on both find a third backer and making sure that our backend is ready to be imaged to the backup server on a moments notice.
-We did strike a deal with someone close to the project to bridge the gaps in exchange for hosting some game servers for them., so hopefully we can make it through this period and come out okay.
+As previously mentioned, both of our financial supports are going through a dry period with work in the entertainment industry, so this quarter focused heavily on both finding a third backer and making sure that our backend is ready to be imaged to the backup server on a moments notice.
+We did strike a deal with someone close to the project to bridge the gaps in exchange for hosting some game servers for them, so hopefully we can make it through this period and come out okay.

 One of the biggest changes to the project is the splitting of responsibilities and the creation of a subproject.
-In Q3, Marbled Fennec Networks had an offshoot know as FurrIX(https://furrix.zone) that was created in order to split off a team of volunteers who only focus is the network itself.
+In Q3, Marbled Fennec Networks had an offshoot known as FurrIX(https://furrix.zone) that was created in order to split off a team of volunteers who only focus is the network itself.
 The team working on the FurrIX project are only responsible for the upkeep and configuration of our routers, network plan, network leases and network management.
 Marbled Fennec Networks, the parent project, is still responsible for the main website, physical server management, game servers and public relations.

 Something of note is that during this past quarter, we obtained a yearly lease on a /48 subnet in addition to the subnet we have been using.
 We also have setup our name servers and worked with our LIR in order to be able to handle the reverse DNS zones for the leased subnet, meaning that we now offer two possible prefixes for our project members and end users to make use of.